Booker’s 35 points help streaking Suns beat 76ers 130-117

 A FAMILY SURPRISE

 Phoenix players were all smiles as they were surprised by having family members provide personalized introductions of the players before the game.
 All the players turned and watched the introductions while crowding around each player during his time in the spotlight.

-Coach Monty Williams said the team had seen the video before.
+The video also has been played before other “home” games in the bubble.

+“It’s unbelievable,” Booker said.
+“I think the first time it caught us off-guard.
+All the sacrifices we make in our lives, we do it for those people.”

 TIP-INS